ecmwf/fdb-benchmark/README.md

 #### Splitting across separate groups of coupled nodes

-If you have a situation where the nodes on the cluster are more connected for certain groups (e.g. nodes all on a single switch or within a leaf of a dragongly topology), then the techniques below can be used to split the nodes in the `WRITERS` and `READERS`.
+If you have a situation where the nodes on the cluster are more connected for certain groups (e.g. nodes all on a single switch or within a leaf of a dragonfly topology), then the techniques below can be used to split the nodes in the `WRITERS` and `READERS`.

-Here it is assumed that there are 5 groups of nodes and that there are 150 writer nodes you want to split so that there the same number of `WRITERS` per group:
+Here it is assumed that there are 5 groups of nodes and that there are 150 writer nodes you want to split so that there are the same number of `WRITERS` per group:

 ```bash
 NUMBER_OF_GROUPS=5